-- With this consistent shortfall in specialty training time, skill dilution risks becoming the norm not the exception. - Many trainees will require: - · Time out of programme (OOPE) - · Training extensions - Post-CCT fellowships as a necessity to reach minimum standards. - This raises serious concerns about the deliverability and sustainability of the current dual training model.
+- With this consistent shortfall in specialty training time, skill dilution risks becoming the norm - not the exception. - A Many trainees will require:

+- Training extensions - Post-CCT fellowships as a necessity to reach minimum standards. - · This raises serious concerns about the deliverability and sustainability of the current dual training model.